aniela2906/Happy-days-forked/README.md

 The runner downloads the model artifact from Github's storage into its local directory.
 Then it executes the test_inference.py script to validate the generated artifacts.

-The test-inference job reports either succes or failure, and the entire MLops pipeline workflow finishes.
+The test-inference job reports either success or failure, and the entire MLops Pipeline Workflow finishes.